gregcaporaso/microbiogeo/doc/notes/mrpp.rst

     Significance of delta: 0.915
     Based on  999  permutations

-The p-values from the last two tests are very large, indicating that there isn't significant clustering (this is what we would expect for our shuffled data).
+The p-values from the last two tests are very large, indicating that there aren't significant differences (this is what we would expect from our shuffled data).
 The first test has a smallish p-value of 0.015, but this may be able to be thrown out due to a bad shuffling of the data (this is why we are doing three shuffled tests).

 Keyboard
 ^^^^^^^^